A Local’s Guide To Going Skiing in Jackson Hole, Wyoming

 Mention Jackson Hole, Wyoming, and any outdoor enthusiast’s eyes light up.
 There are fewer places more idyllic for a ski strip than this small mountain town at the base of the Tetons.
 Booking a trip to “the hole” is a once-in-a-lifetime — or annual, if you’re lucky — chance to shred some of the best runs in the country.
-From getting there, drinking with the locals at their favorite watering holes, and eating gourmet cuisine to the skiing itself, a ski vacation in Jackson Hole is just what you need to make your winter season epic.
+From getting there, drinking with the locals at their favorite watering holes, and eating gourmet cuisine to hitting the slopes, going skiing in Jackson Hole, Wyoming is just what you need to make your winter season epic.

 Flying into Jackson Hole Airport is your best bet for saving time, as “the hole” really is just that — a valley squeezed between the Teton and Gros Ventre Mountain Ranges in the northwest corner of Wyoming.
 Around a dozen major US cities (including Denver, Chicago, San Francisco, and New York) offer nonstop flights directly into Jackson Hole, and the airport is serviced by United, Delta, American, and Private Jet Services.
 Jackson Hole Airport is the only commercial airport located within a national park (Grand Teton), and flying in with views of the Teton Mountains below is an experience in itself.

 Those looking for a road trip might choose to fly into the regional airport at Idaho Falls, about two hours west of Jackson Hole, or Salt Lake City International Airport, five hours south.
 You can also book a shuttle from Idaho Falls and Salt Lake City via Salt Lake City Express for about $80 round-trip or $125 round-trip, respectively.